jaehyeon-kim/personal-site/src/posts/2019-11-29-Dynamic-Routing-and-Centralized-Auth-with-Traefik-Python-and-R-Example.md

 ...
 ```

 The Python service has 3 endpoints.
-The app's title and path value are returned when requests are made to `/` and `/{p}`.
-Those to `/admission` calls the Rserve service and returns a result from it.
+The app's title and path value are returned when requests are made to `/` and `/{p}` - a variable path value.
+Those to `/admission` calls the Rserve service and relays results from it - see the Rseve service section for the request payload.
 Note that an authorization header is not necessary between services.

 ```py

 import os
 import httpx
 from fastapi import FastAPI